salik1992/tv-tools/README.md

 ### Focus
 Focus management using predefined movements in code without any spatial calculations.
-The spatial focus management is on the roadmap but at smaller priority.

 ### List
 UI Component for rendering List (vertical or horizontal) that are optimized for